rhewitt22/advanced-spatial-analysis/index.md

 ## Welcome

 This website serves as Roy Hewitt's digital portfolio for GIS 520: Advanced Geospatial Analytics.
 This course is part of the Master of GIS&amp;Technology track at N.C.
 State University.
+The primary role of this site is to provide a listing of [completed course assignments]({{site.baseurl}}/assignments/).

 <a href="https://flic.kr/p/7tL7tJ">![Sunset Over Earth]({{ site.baseurl }}/img/full-size/earth.jpg "Sunset Over Earth")</a>